-The role of the software developer has evolved in recent years, but the qualities of a great developer remain the same.
-They should have top-notch programming skills, relentless focus — and that dash of ingenuity that enables them to find elegant solutions to knotty problems.
+Does your business need to hire a software developer?
+You should know the role has evolved in recent years, but the qualities of a great software developer remain the same.
+These pros should have top-notch programming skills, a laser focus on the project at hand and that dash of ingenuity that enables them to find elegant solutions to knotty problems.

-But today’s software developer is also a team player.
-Moving on from the lone wolf coder personas of legend, the dev world has switched to methodologies like Agile and DevOps, which emphasize teamwork, communication and collaboration.
+Today’s software developer is also a team player.
+Moving on from the lone-wolf coder personas of legend, the dev world has switched to methodologies like Agile and DevOps, which emphasize teamwork, communication and collaboration.

 Decide what kind of developer you need

-Software developers come in many flavors, but most fall into one of three broad categories:
+A well-targeted search for a software developer can help you get results.
+Software developers come in many varieties, but most fall into one of three categories:

 - Back-end developers — If the front end is the software’s chassis, the back end is the engine.
 Back-end developers typically work in a compiled language like Java, C++ or C#.
-In addition, these developers generally have a good understanding of database technologies, such as SQL.
+Also, these developers generally have a good understanding of database technologies, such as SQL.

 - Full-stack developers — Full-stack developers do all of the above.
-In an enterprise setting, full-stack developers might help with application design, project coordination and more.
+Full-stack developers might help with application design, project coordination and more in an enterprise setting.

 There are other kinds of software developers, including those who specialize in middleware, security and big data.
 To define the role you want to recruit for, think about the type of software you’re building and the additional skills you need on your development team.